mcdexio/mcdex-references/en/perpetual-tech.md

   * Switch into "Emergency" status which (1) stops tradings and withdraws, (2) sets the global settlement price
   * Correct hacked (ex: Oracle price hack) data in "Emergency" status

-:warning: **Due to the importance of global liquidation, MCDEX will establish a community-led governance committee as soon as possible, and the committee will develop detailed global liquidation trigger mechanisms and processing procedures.**
+**WARNING: Due to the importance of global liquidation, MCDEX will establish a community-led governance committee as soon as possible, and the committee will develop detailed global liquidation trigger mechanisms and processing procedures.**

 ### Perpetual